Ways Adults With Asperger's Syndrome Can Improve Their Social Skills

 Many people with AS get this as kids when they're put into social skills training groups to help them role-play interpersonal situations, or learn to recognize emotions in others.
 They can specifically work on things that may be tricky to deliberately practice in the messy real world.
 After providing a formal lesson on some aspect of socializing, these classes typically have their members do various games and exercises to practice the skills.

 Adults may benefit from this kind of training as well.
-For example, they could work with a therapist and work through exercises to practice mingling or small talk.
-They could join a social skills group for adults if they can find one.
+For example, they could hire a therapist and work through exercises to practice mingling or small talk.
+They could join a social skills group for adults, if there's one in their area.

 Some social situations have an ideal way to handle them that involves knowing a lot of subtle, nuanced unwritten rules, as well as the right times to apply them or not.
 If you have Asperger's you may find it takes too much effort to get your head around it all.
 Luckily social situations usually aren't black and white in the sense that anything less than the ideal is a total failure.
 There may be alternative ways to act that are a bit more crude and simplistic, but which get the job done, don't drain your mental resources, and don't cause too many negative side effects.